Non-Data-Splitting Estimator Selection for Regression in Exponential Families: Abstract

 \section{Abstract}

-We observe $n$ independent pairs of random variables $(W_{i}, Y_{i})$ for which the conditional distribution of $Y_{i}$ given $W_{i}=w_{i}$ belongs to a one-parameter exponential family with parameter $\bsg^{*}(w_{i})\in\R$ and our aim is to estimate the regression function $\bsg^{*}$.
-Our estimation strategy is as follows.
-We start with an arbitrary collection of piecewise constant candidate estimators based on our observations and by means of the same observations, we select an estimator among the collection.
-Our approach is agnostic to the dependencies of the candidate estimators with respect to the data and can therefore be unknown.
-From this point of view, our procedure contrasts with other alternative selection methods based on data splitting, cross validation, hold-out etc. To illustrate its theoretical performance, we establish a non-asymptotic risk bound for the selected estimator.
-We then explain how to apply our procedure to the changepoint detection problem in exponential families.
-The practical performance of the proposed algorithm is illustrated by a comparative simulation study under different scenarios and on two real datasets from the copy numbers of DNA and British coal disasters records.
+We observe $n$ independent pairs of random variables $(W_{i}, Y_{i})$, where the conditional distribution of $Y_{i}$ given $W_{i}=w_{i}$ follows a one-parameter exponential family with parameter $\bsg^{*}(w_{i})\in\R$.
+Our goal is to estimate the regression function $\bsg^{*}$.
+We start with an arbitrary collection of piecewise constant candidate estimators based on our observations and, using the same data, select an estimator from this collection.
+Our approach is agnostic to the dependencies of the candidate estimators on the data, differing from methods like data splitting, cross-validation, and hold-out.
+To demonstrate its theoretical performance, we provide a non-asymptotic risk bound for the selected estimator.
+We then explain how to apply the procedure to changepoint detection in exponential families.
+The practical performance of the proposed approach is illustrated through a comparative simulation study under different scenarios and real datasets.